DenBeke/ZeeJong/readme.md

 In order to install *ZeeJong* you must navigate to the installation directory with your browser.
 Navigate to `http://yourdomain.com/install/` and fill in all fields.
 The script will create the database tables and will generate a config file.
+*The installer must be ran on an empty database, otherwise errors will occur.*

 You can also install preloaded data.
 We provide a JSON file containing an archive of competitions.
 The preloaded data is provided in a JSON file, but you can also retrieve the archive yourself, by running the *ZeeJong Parser* tool.